k8-scalar/grasshopper/README.md

 helm install ts teastore-helm/ -n test
 ```

-Note that by default, GH monitors resources in test namespace.
-It is possible tochange the names in grasshopper/k8s.watch.py, but this will also need changing the network policies so that they are deployed in the corresponding namespace.
+Note that by default, GH monitors resources in all namespaces.

 ## Evaluation scripts